You may have heard that selling covered calls can increase earnings from stocks.

 Assume Income Corp closes at $29.

-The option buyer doesn’t exercise the option since the market price of the stock on expiration day is below the strike price.
-If he wants the stock, he can just buy it in the stock market for $29 so it wouldn’t make sense for him to buy it for his option strike price of $29.50.
+The option buyer doesn’t exercise the option since the market price of the stock on the expiration day is below the strike price.
+This is logical; if he wants the stock, he can just buy it in the stock market for $29 so it wouldn’t make sense for him to buy it for his option strike price of $29.50.